 Whether you’re a seasoned dog owner or you’ve just taken the plunge and gotten a puppy, it is important for you to know all about the different foods dogs can eat and foods that they should avoid.
 Dogs are not fussy creatures and will often put most things in their mouths if given the chance, so in some ways, it is up to us to decide and prevent them from eating anything that is incredibly dangerous or harmful to them.

-Unfortunately due to the amount of ingredients we put into our everyday meals, including preservatives, food colourings and other such issues, it can be difficult to figure out just what is harmful and what is fine for your dog to eat.
-However we’ve put together a short list of plain foods that are great for your dog and similar treats that are more likely to do your dog harm than good.
+Unfortunately, due to the amount of ingredients we put into our everyday meals, including preservatives, food colourings and other such issues, it can be difficult to figure out just what is harmful and what is fine for your dog to eat.
+Even when it comes to more natural products, you might not be sure whether dogs eating bananas would be healthy or not.
+Or even vegetables for that matter.
+However, we’ve put together a short list of plain foods that are great for your dog and similar treats that are more likely to do your dog harm than good.